 The audit trail tracks what happens to the electronic patient record.
-This includes logging any additions or changes or deletions that are make to it.
+This includes logging any additions or changes or deletions that are made to it.
 The scanned document and its linked clinical entry must be monitored by the audit trail and any changes made after initial scanning logged.
-The audit trail may also log who views a record or scanned document and when they viewed it.
+The audit trail should also log who views a record or scanned document and when they viewed it.
+The ability to log a record view is desirable, but not mandatory, in the Requirements for Certification 2007.
+This will become manadatory in the next round of certification testing.